shakfu/py2max/README.md

 A pure python3 library without dependencies intended to facilitate the offline generation of Max patcher files (`.maxpat`, `.maxhelp`, `.rbnopat`).

-If you are looking for python3 externals for Max/MSP check out a bunch of the python3 externals in the [py-js](https://github.com/shakfu/py-js) project.
+If you are looking for python3 externals for Max/MSP check out the [py-js](https://github.com/shakfu/py-js) project.

 ## Features